nazonohito51/git-tutorial/README.md

-This is markdown file test in feature-D.
+This is markdown file test in feature-D clone.
 Coding: UTF-8 CRLF

 # Header